hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace_run.html.markdown

 Both `apply` and `destroy` block supports:

-* `manualConfirm` - (Required) If set to true a human will have to manually confirm a plan in Terraform Cloud's UI to start an apply.
+* `manualConfirm` - (Required) If set to true a human will have to manually confirm a plan in HCP Terraform's UI to start an apply.
 If set to false, this resource will be automatically applied.
 Defaults to `false`.
-  * If `waitForRun` is set to `false`, this auto-apply will be done by Terraform Cloud.
+  * If `waitForRun` is set to `false`, this auto-apply will be done by HCP Terraform.
   * If `waitForRun` is set to `true`, the apply will be confirmed by the provider.
 The exception is the case of policy check soft-failed where a human has to perform an override by manually confirming the plan even though `manualConfirm` is set to false.
   * Note that this setting will override the workspace's default apply mode.
 To use the workspace default apply mode, look up the setting for `autoApply` with the `tfe_workspace` data source.
 * `retry` - (Optional) Whether or not to retry on plan or apply errors.
 When set to true, `retryAttempts` must also be greater than zero inorder for retries to happen.
 Defaults to `true`.